Cantera/cantera/cantera/trunk/doc/sphinx/cti/species.rst

 In some cases, species properties may only be required at a single temperature or over a narrow temperature range.
-In such cases, the heat capacity can be approximated as constant, and simpler expressions used for the thermodynamic properties.
+In such cases, the heat capacity can be approximated as constant, and simpler expressions can be used for the thermodynamic properties.
 The :class:`const_cp` parameterization computes the properties as
 follows: